netdata/netdata/.github/ISSUE_TEMPLATE/bug_report.md

 ##### Netdata version
 <!--
+Provide output of `netdata -W buildinfo`.

+If your Netdata Agent is older, and doesn't support buildinfo, do the following:
 Provide output of `netdata -V`.

 If Netdata is running, execute: $(ps aux | grep -E -o "[a-zA-Z/]+netdata ") -V